Table of Contents

 What Is Accounts Receivable?

 Accounts receivable financing is a type of small business financing that is based on the value of your accounts receivable.
 In some cases, AR financing involves selling those invoices at a discount.
-In other cases, you use the invoices as collateral for loan or line of credit.
+In other cases, you use the invoices as collateral for a loan or line of credit.

 Essentially, AR financing allows you to use capital that would otherwise be unusable until your customers settle their invoices.
+Ideally, this can help you maintain an adequate or even comfortable business cash flow.

 How Does AR Financing Work?

-When you apply for a business loan, lenders typically want you to have certain credit scores, time in business, and revenues.
-With AR financing, on the other hand, the lender approves the funding and loan amount by reviewing your clients’ payment history, weighing their creditworthiness more heavily than your own.
+With AR financing, on the other hand, the lender approves the funding and loan amount by reviewing your clients’ payment histories, weighing their creditworthiness more heavily than your business credit score.
 As a result, this can be a good funding option for small businesses with a limited or poor credit history.

 In general, the process looks like this: You apply for financing through an AR lender and submit your outstanding invoices.
-Once approved, you’ll be advanced an amount, typically less than the full amount of the invoices.
+If approved, you’ll be advanced an amount, typically less than the full amount of the invoices.
 The advance may be structured as an asset sale (called factoring) or as an invoice-backed loan or line of credit.
 How it works from here will depend on the type of AR financing you choose.

 Types of Receivables Finance